• Skip to primary navigation

 Finding time for exercise and nutritious meals doesn’t happen by chance.
 It requires intentional planning.
 Consider the following:

 • Exercise: Choose a workout routine that fits your schedule.
-Whether it’s weightlifting, or cycling, consistency matters more than intensity.
+Whether it’s strength training, or cycling, consistency matters more than intensity.
 Even a little exercise is better than none.

 • Meal Planning: Try to plan some meals ahead of time.
-Meal prepping and having healthy snacks readily available can make a significant difference.
+Meal prepping can make a significant difference.

 3. Don’t Make Changes, Make Habits